jjrCN/ERT-GBDT_Face_Alignment/README.md

   - In my experience, the learning speed seems to be about x20 times faster than the original code when using my macOS machine
 - Load and save the compact binary model
-- Refactor code that can be used in both of learning and evaluating
+- Refactor code in order to reuse the same code for both of training and testing

 ##### how to build